russmckendrick/blog/content/tunes/2023-12-11-listened-to-this-week/index.md

 Hello Music Maniacs! 🎵🔥

 I'm back again with Mckendrick's weekly mixtape.
 My whole week’s been documented through my musical taste – shout out to my Last.fm profile – where my soundtracks paint an auditory picture of my lived experiences.
-You can follow my musical journey here at my Last.fm profile (https://www.last.fm/user/RussMckendrick).
+You can follow my musical journey here at [my Last.fm profile](https://www.last.fm/user/RussMckendrick).

 As some of you might be aware, I've been entrusting my blog's composition to artificial intelligence lately, and here's another fine piece of AI craftsmanship!🤖🎵